DayZ (video game): Controversies

-When the DayZ Frostline update released in October 2024, the Steam page for DayZ became the target of a review bombing campaign due to the US$26.99 price tag for the Sakhal map being considered too expensive by players.
+When the DayZ Frostline update released in October 2024, the Steam page for DayZ became the target of a review bombing campaign due to the US$26.99 price for the Sakhal map being considered too expensive by players.
 In response, CEO of Bohemia Interactive Marek Spanel revealed on X that the studio received less than 10 cents an hour on average for every hour of online play that 8 million users undertook, averaging about 188 hours and assuming every user paid US$30.
 Spanel also remarked that "nobody is forcing anyone to buy DayZ Frostline; the base game is still running for all users."